10010101001/galactic-couriers/README.md

 # Galactic Couriers
-**NOTE:** if updating from an older version, make sure that files "mission.txt" and "jobs.txt" are *not* present in the plugin's data folder.
+**NOTE:** if updating from an older version, make sure that files "missions.txt" and "jobs.txt" are *not* present in the plugin's data folder.
 ___
 ### Description
 Galactic Couriers is a plugin for the game [Endless Sky](https://github.com/endless-sky/endless-sky).
 It tells a story of a small breakaway community of humans, who (with the help of the player) manage to discover an uninhabited cluster of star systems, settle it, and become a fully-fledged faction.